Head & Neck Surgery in Austin, TX

 Vocal Center

-Dr. Slaughter is an expert in Laryngology (treatment of the diseases of the vocal cords).
-A tiny fiber-optic scope gives Dr. Slaughter a clear view of the patients vocal folds while in motion.
-Many non-surgical therapies are effective to treat these conditions.
+Our physicians are experts in Laryngology (treatment of the diseases of the vocal cords).
+A tiny fiber-optic scope gives our physicians a clear view of the patient’s vocal folds while in motion.
+Many non-surgical therapies are effective in treating these conditions.
 Our Allergy Testing and Treatment Center provides enhanced allergy therapies to relieve vocal issues.
-Reflux therapy, Botox for spasmodic dysphonia, and speech therapy are all also very effective to assist with these conditions.
-Minimally invasive procedures can also be successful such as endoscopic removal of vocal cord polyps and nodules.
+Reflux therapy, Botox for spasmodic dysphonia, and speech therapy are also very effective to assist with these conditions.
+Minimally invasive procedures can also be successful, such as endoscopic removal of vocal cord polyps and nodules.

 Schedule a consultation

-If you would like more information about head or neck surgery, call 512.601.0303 to schedule a consultation at our office in Austin, TX.
+If you would like more information about head or neck surgery, call or securely text us at 512.601.0303 to schedule a consultation at our office in Austin, TX.